MicrosoftDocs/quantum-docs/articles/concepts-pauli-measurements.md

 The No-Cloning Theorem is important for qualitative understanding of quantum computing because if you could clone quantum states inexpensively then you would be granted a near-magical ability to learn from quantum states.
 Indeed, you could violate Heisenberg's vaunted uncertainty principle.
 Alternatively, you could use an optimal cloner to take a single sample from a complex quantum distribution and learn everything you could possibly learn about that distribution from just one sample.
 This would be like you flipping a coin and observing heads and then upon telling a friend about the result having them respond "Ah the distribution of that coin must be Bernoulli with $p=0.512643\ldots$!"
-Such a statement would be nonsensical because one bit of information (the heads outcome) simply cannot provide the many bits of information needed to encode the distribution without substantial prior information.
+Such a statement would be nonsensical because one bit of information (the heads outcome) simply can't provide the many bits of information needed to encode the distribution without substantial prior information.
-Similarly, without prior information one cannot perfectly clone a quantum state just as one cannot prepare an ensemble of such coins without knowing $p$.
+Similarly, without prior information you can't perfectly clone a quantum state just as you can't prepare an ensemble of such coins without knowing $p$.

-Information is not free in quantum computing.
+Information isn't free in quantum computing.
-Each qubit measured gives a single bit of information, and the No-Cloning Theorem shows that there is no backdoor that can be exploited to get around the fundamental tradeoff between information gained about the system and the disturbance invoked upon it.
+Each qubit measured gives a single bit of information, and the No-Cloning Theorem shows that there's no backdoor that can be exploited to get around the fundamental tradeoff between information gained about the system and the disturbance invoked upon it.

 ## Related content